 Term Definition Advisor An animal health advisor experienced in livestock parasite management.
-Anthelmintic(s) A chemical(s) capable of killing parasitic worms - commonly called drench.
-BCS Body Condition Score - find out more here by going to the B+LNZ knowledge hub and searching 'BCS'.
+Anthelmintic(s) A chemical(s) capable of killing internal parasites - commonly called drench.
+BCS Body Condition Score.
 Clean pasture A paddock assumed to have very few or no worms on it (e.g. a newly sown paddock).
 Also known as a 'clean paddock'. eBV Estimated breeding value.
 A measure of genetic merit for a particular trait (whether directly measurable or not), estimated from performance, pedigree and/or from DNA tests.
 FEC Faecal Egg Count, also known as egg count.
 Measures the number of worm eggs in a faecal sample.
 This test does not tell you what types of worms are present.
 FECRT Faecal Egg Count Reduction Test.
 Used to find out which drench families are effective on your farm.
 It takes some planning to run this test.
 Groups of animals will be drenched with different drenches you want to test (e.g. individual families like ML's, as well as combination drenches containing multiple families of drench).
 Samples for FEC and larval culture will be taken before and after drenching each group of animals.
 Knockout drench Substitution of a routine drench with a highly effective product is used prior to optimal larval survival and development conditions.
 Mectin/ML One of the families of drench.
 The active ingredients in this family include Moxidectin, Ivermectin and Abamectin.
 Novel active The newest families of drench, monepantel and derquantel.
 Products on the market containing these actives are: Startect [®] - A combination drench containing the novel active derquantel as well as the active abamectin, and Zolvix [TM] - A combination drench containing the novel active monepantel as well as the active abamectin.
+Parasites Internal parasites ('worms') that live in the gut of sheep & cattle and can be a major cause of production loss in grazing systems.
 Payout period The length of time the drench or treatment works to kill worms in the animal after drenching/treating.
 Quarantine protocol A process to minimise new stock bringing resistant worms with them onto your property.
 This protocol includes drenching with a novel active, holding animals off pasture for at least 24 hours, then moving animals to contaminated pasture.
 Refugia Refugia is leaving some worms 'in refuge' or free from drench to maintain worm populations on your farm that are susceptible to drench.
 Targeted Selective Treatment A system that selects animals on an individual basis for drenching using certain criteria, e.g. egg counts.